Lantern Festival: Origin

 Yet another common legend dealing with the origins of the Lantern Festival speaks of a beautiful crane that flew down to earth from heaven.
 After it landed on earth it was hunted and killed by some villagers.
 This angered the Jade Emperor in heaven because the crane was his favorite.
-So, he planned a storm of fire to destroy the village on the fifteenth lunar day.
+So, he planned a storm of fire to destroy the village on the fifteenth lunisolar day.
 The Jade Emperor's daughter warned the inhabitants of her father's plan to destroy their village.
 The village was in turmoil because nobody knew how they could escape their imminent destruction.
-However, a wise man from another village suggested that every family should hang red lanterns around their houses, set up bonfires on the streets, and explode firecrackers on the fourteenth, fifteenth, and sixteenth lunar days.
+However, a wise man from another village suggested that every family should hang red lanterns around their houses, set up bonfires on the streets, and explode firecrackers on the fourteenth, fifteenth, and sixteenth lunisolar days.
 This would give the village the appearance of being on fire to the Jade Emperor.
-On the fifteenth lunar day, troops sent down from heaven whose mission was to destroy the village saw that the village was already ablaze, and returned to heaven to report to the Jade Emperor.
+On the fifteenth lunisolar day, troops sent down from heaven whose mission was to destroy the village saw that the village was already ablaze, and returned to heaven to report to the Jade Emperor.
 Satisfied, the Jade Emperor decided not to burn down the village.
-From that day on, people celebrate the anniversary on the fifteenth lunar day every year by carrying lanterns on the streets and exploding firecrackers and fireworks.
+From that day on, people celebrate the anniversary on the fifteenth lunisolar day every year by carrying lanterns on the streets and exploding firecrackers and fireworks.

 Another legend about the origins of Lantern Festival involves a maid named Yuan-Xiao.
 In the Han dynasty, Dongfang Shuo was a favorite adviser of the emperor.
 One winter day, he went to the garden and heard a little girl crying and getting ready to jump into a well to commit suicide.
 Shuo stopped her and asked why.
 She said she was Yuan-Xiao, a maid in the emperor's palace and that she never had a chance to see her family since she started working there.
 If she could not have the chance to show her filial piety in this life, she would rather die.
 Shuo promised to find a way to reunite her with her family.
 Shuo left the palace and set up a fortune-telling stall on the street.
-Due to his reputation, many people asked for their fortunes to be told but everyone got the same prediction - a calamitous fire on the fifteenth lunar day.
+Due to his reputation, many people asked for their fortunes to be told but everyone got the same prediction – a calamitous fire on the fifteenth lunisolar day.
 The rumor spread quickly.